Non-equilibrium diagrammatic approach to strongly interacting photons: Application: strongly interacting photons using atoms near waveguides

-In combination with the possibility of the simultaneous stability of an opaque and a transparent phase, a first order phase transition similar to that between a gaseous and a liquid phase emerges: above a critical bare laser strength $\Omega_{s_c}$ an increasingly strong hysteresis is observed as the source intensity $\kappa_s$ is increased (see Fig.~\ref{fig:ScanUpDown}).
+In combination with the possibility of the simultaneous stability of an opaque and a transparent phase, a first order phase transition similar to that between a gaseous and a liquid phase emerges: above a critical bare laser strength $\Omega_{s_c}$ an increasingly strong hysteresis is observed as the source intensity $\kappa_s$ is increased.
+This is shown in Fig.~\ref{fig:ScanUpDown} (see also Fig.~\ref{fig:MF_vs_Gerry} for a comparison with the mean-field approximation).
 However, at exactly the critical laser strength, the first order phase transition ends in a critical point, where the phase transition is continuous and of mean-field type.
 This is to be expected by a Hartree-type theory with infinitely ranged interactions and we verify this by fitting the numerical data for $n_s(\kappa_s,\Omega_{s_c})$ with a power law and extracting the critical exponent $\delta=3\pm0.01$, consistent with the Ising universality class\cite{Ma_book}, (see Fig.~\ref{fig:critExp}).\\

 We note that in the regime of the first order phase transition, the difference in polariton density between the opaque and transparent solution is typically large.
 This can be seen from the distribution function (see Fig.~\ref{fig:FpGerry}) as well as from the frequency- and momentum-resolved photonic number density of Fig.~\ref{fig:EITGerry}.
-One thus concludes that, far away from the critical point in the opaque phase the system behaves essentially as a non-interacting theory: the occupation numbers are so small that interactions via exchange photons play no role and the bare -- but due to $\Omega_s$, lossy -- EIT is recovered. \\ In the transparent phase on the other hand an only weakly perturbed $\Lambda$-scheme is restored, which seems to imply that the effective degrees of freedom are again only weakly interacting.
+One thus concludes that, far away from the critical point in the opaque phase the system behaves essentially as a non-interacting theory: the occupation numbers are so small that interactions via exchange photons play no role and the bare -- but due to $\Omega_s$, lossy -- EIT is recovered. \\ In the transparent phase on the other hand an only weakly perturbed three-level-scheme is restored, which seems to imply that the effective degrees of freedom are again only weakly interacting.
 Correspondingly, many simple correlation functions can be described by an effective free theory.
 However, except for the limit of vanishing $\Omega_s$, the response of the system to external perturbations will be very different compared to the free theory discussed in Sec.~\ref{sec:EIT}.